-MG’s New Dict

 Introduction

-The 2012 ENCODE release provided RNA-seq, histone and transcription factor (TF) ChIP-seq, and DNase-seq over XXX cell lines to comprehensively annotate the noncoding regions in the human genome for the first time (ref).
+The 2012 ENCODE release provided RNA-seq, histone and transcription factor (TF) ChIP-seq, and DNase-seq to comprehensively annotate the noncoding regions in the human genome for the first time (ref).
 The current release broadens the number of cell lines and considerably expands available tissue data.
-It also greatly increases the depth of of assays by adding new advanced approaches, such as STARR-seq, Hi-C, and eCLIP.
-The integration over many assays provides an unparalleled opportunity to develop accurate annotations in a cell-type specific manner, which is particularly useful for interpreting genomic variants associated with disease and cell-state changes that underlie many disease processes.
+It also greatly increases the depth of of assays by adding new advanced approaches, such as STARR-seq, eCLIP, and Hi-C. There is an unparalleled opportunity to integrate over many assays to develop accurate annotations in a cell-type specific manner.
+This is particularly useful for interpreting genomic variants associated with disease and cell-state changes that underlie many disease processes.
 Deep integration also allows us to connect many regulators and non-coding elements into multi-modal networks, including proximal (TF/RBP-gene) and distal ones (enhancer-gene or TF-enhancer-gene).

-Here, focusing on data-rich ENCODE cell types, we develop such an integrative and network-associated annotation, which may serve as a valuable resource for disease studies.
-Cancer is one of the best applications and foci to illustrate the key aspects of this ENCODE resource.
-Unlike many other diseases, cancer is very much a disease of whole-genome dysregulation.
-Cancer cells may display aberrant behaviors of key regulators, extensive remodeling of epigenetics, and abnormal transitions between cell states.
-The wealth of ENCODE functional characterization data allows direct measurement of chromatin status, regulatory changes, and expression perturbations for individual genes.
+Here, focusing on data-rich ENCODE cell types, we developed an integrative and network-associated annotation, which may serve as a valuable resource for disease studies.
+Cancer is one of the best applications to illustrate the key aspects of this ENCODE resource.
+Unlike many other diseases, cancer is very much a disease of whole-genome alterations and dysregulations \cite{27478938, 26493648}.
+Cancer cells usually display aberrant behavior of key regulators, extensive epigenetic remodeling, and abnormal transitions between cell states.
+The wealth of ENCODE functional characterization data allows direct measurement of chromatin status, regulatory changes, and expression perturbations for individual regions on the genome.
 It may also be used to construct comprehensive high-quality networks, to capture tumor-to-normal alterations from a more global perspective.

 Therefore, we present an ENCODE companion resource for Cancer genomics (ENCODEC).
-This resource consists of (1) compact noncoding annotations and extended gene definitions that can potentially increase the statistical power to interpret and prioritize variants (both germline and somatic) and expression data; (2) comprehensive experiment-based networks allow us to depict global alterations in network rewiring, hierarchies, and TF/RBP dysregulations; and (3) extensive ENCODE catalog of cell types allows us to place oncogenic changes into a global perspective relative to normal and stem cells.
-We couple our resource to a number of targeted validations to demonstrate its accuracy and utility.
+This resource consists of (1) compact noncoding annotations and extended gene definitions that can potentially increase the statistical power to interpret genome variations (both germline and somatic) and gene expressions; (2) comprehensive experiment-based networks that allow us to depict global alterations in network rewiring, hierarchies, and dysregulations; and (3) the full ENCODE catalogue of cell types that allows us to place oncogenic changes relative to normal and stem cells within a global contextinto .
+As an example, we coupled our resource to cancer expression and mutation data from large cohorts to prioritize key regulators, elements, and single nucleotide variants (SNV).
+We show the accuracy and utility of our resource using several targeted experimental validations.

 Application of the ENCODE resource highlights its breadth and depth

-Figure 1 illustrates two key dimensions of the overall ENCODE data set in relation to cancer: its breadth across cell types and depth across assays.
-Integration of data by aggregation or comparisons over these two dimensions is useful in the interpretation of canceredtoethe ofdata from these two aspects on variants. [[add a transition]][[move SV first]]
+Figure 1 illustrates two key dimensions of the overall ENCODE data set: its breadth across cell types and depth across assays.
+Data aggregation and integration over these two dimensions can benefit the interpretation of genome variations in cancer.
+Here we show two examples of how the integration and aggregation of raw signal level ENCODE data can be used to interpret structural variants (SV) and single nucleotide variants (SNVs).

-In Figure 1, we showed how one can do cross-assay comparisons on the assay-rich cell lines, in order to illuminate some key aspects of variant impact.
-In particular, using the many histone marks available for K562 and GM12878, we show that there is a very different distribution of activating H4K20me1 histone marks checkedaround the activating chromatin mark H4K20me1 near somatic SV break pointsfromfromsect. xxx). .
-This is in contrast to histone marks in normal cells around these same breakpoints or around exactcheckedaroundnormalbenign germline variants.
-We show that there is a very different distribution of the activating histone mark H4K20me1 around somatic SVs in K562\ than around these same variants in GM12878 or around common germline variants.
-The implication is that the somatic SVs in a cell that \differ between GM12878 and K562 are associated with creating active regions of chromatin.
-This may be important in oncogenesis.
+In Figure 1, we first show how one can do cross-assay comparisons on the assay-rich cell lines to illuminate potential SV impacts.
+In particular, we surveyed regions around somatic break points in the K562 cell line, which were called using an integrative approach from various assays in ENCODE (see suppl. sect. xxx).
+We found that the activating histone H4K20me1 occurs preferentially around these breakpoints, which was not observed using GM12878 histone data at these exactsame locations.
+We further examined the GM12878 H4K20me1 levels proximal to benign germlinebreakpoints from the 1000 Genomes Project and found no obvious trend.
+One potential implication is that the somatic SVs in tumor cells may be associated with creating active regions of chromatin, which may be important in oncogenesis.